I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-kereleasemutex.md

 <p>If the return value is zero, the mutex object was released and attained a state of <i>signaled</i>.</p>

 ## -remarks
 <p>For better performance, use fast mutexes or guarded mutexes.
 For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff540595">Alternatives to Mutex Objects</a>.</p>

 <p>If the mutex object attains a signaled state, an attempt is made to satisfy a wait for the mutex object.</p>

-<p>A mutex object can be released only by the thread that currently holds the mutex.
-If an attempt is made to release a mutex that the thread does not hold or if a mutex was acquired at IRQL = DISPATCH_LEVEL and the thread is not running at DISPATCH_LEVEL (and vice versa), the routine raises a STATUS_ABANDONED or STATUS_MUTEX_NOT_OWNED exception.</p>

-<p>When a mutex object attains a signaled state, it is removed from the list of the mutexes that are held by that thread.
-If this list contains no more entries, the original priority for the thread is restored.</p>

-<p>The <b>KeReleaseMutex</b> routine might temporarily raise the IRQL.
-If the <i>Wait</i> parameter is <b>FALSE</b>, the routine, before it returns, restores the IRQL to the original value that it had at the start of the call.</p>

-<p>If <i>Wait</i> = <b>TRUE</b>, the routine returns without lowering the IRQL.
-In this case, the <b>KeReleaseMutex</b> call must be immediately followed by a <b>KeWait<i>Xxx</i></b> call.
-By setting <i>Wait</i> = <b>TRUE</b>, the caller can prevent an unnecessary context switch from occurring between the <b>KeReleaseMutex</b> call and the <b>KeWait<i>Xxx</i></b> call.
-The <b>KeWait<i>Xxx</i></b> routine, before it returns, restores the IRQL to its original value at the start of the <b>KeReleaseMutex</b> call.
-Although the IRQL disables context switches between the two calls, these calls cannot reliably be used as the start and end of an atomic operation.
-For example, between these two calls, a thread that is running at the same time on another processor might change the state of the event object or of the target of the wait.</p>

-<p>If the caller is executing at IRQL = DISPATCH_LEVEL or in an arbitrary thread context, the <i>Timeout</i> parameter to <b>KeWait<i>Xxx</i></b> must be zero.</p>

-<p>If a mutex is acquired recursively, the holding thread must call <b>KeReleaseMutex</b> as many times as it acquired the mutex to set it to the signaled state.</p>

-<p>For more information about mutex objects, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff556417">Mutex Objects</a>.</p>

-<p>For better performance, use fast mutexes or guarded mutexes.
-For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff540595">Alternatives to Mutex Objects</a>.</p>

-<p>If the mutex object attains a signaled state, an attempt is made to satisfy a wait for the mutex object.</p>